Sports Coach - Biography

-The information needed to be centralised, so he decided to put it on the World Wide Web and with a background in software engineering the development of a website just entailed learning another software programming language.
+The information needed to be centralised, so he decided to put it on the World Wide Web.
+With a background in software engineering, a website's development just entailed learning another software programming language.
 So, in 1996 the BrianMac Sports Coach website was born.

-In those early days the site comprised of approximately 30 pages addressing the practical skills of coaching and basic sports science topics.
-The site now comprises of over 1000 pages so how did Brian develop those extra 970+ pages?
+In those early days the site comprised approximately 30 pages addressing the practical skills of coaching and basic sports science topics.
+The site now consists of over 1000 pages so how did Brian develop those extra 970+ pages?
 Well, it was, and still is, down to the site visitors.
 These were the track and field coaches, athletes and fitness enthusiasts who would email numerous questions.
 He soon realised that the same or similar questions on a topic were being asked so Brian would develop a page to address that topic.

-A year later he was approached by Electric Word, the Publishers of Peak Performance, and asked if he would be interested in writing a newsletter for them on the topic of coaching.
-Brian took up the challenge and so "Brian Mackenzie's Successful Coaching" newsletter was born.
-This provided him with the opportunity to establish a worldwide network of coaches from a variety of sports and people practising sport related skills like physiotherapy, nutrition, sports psychology etc. They were also happy to contribute articles on their area of expertise to the website as it provided a way of promoting themselves and their sport or related skill.
-Gradually the page count was increasing along with a greater depth and range of topics.
+A year later he was approached by Electric Word, the Publishers of Peak Performance, and asked if he would be interested in writing a newsletter for them on coaching.
+Brian took up the challenge, so "Brian Mackenzie's Successful Coaching" newsletter was born.
+This provided him with the opportunity to establish a worldwide network of coaches from various sports and people practising sport-related skills like physiotherapy, nutrition, sports psychology etc. They were also happy to contribute articles on their area of expertise to the website as it provided a way of promoting themselves and their sport or related skill.
+Gradually the page count increased along with greater depth and range of topics.